VonHeikemen/lsp-zero.nvim/README.md

 The one that coordinates the call to other setup functions.
 Handles the configuration for `nvim-cmp` and the language servers during startup.
 It is meant to be the last function you call.

-It is not strictly needed if you plan to manage the language servers by yourself.

 ### `.setup_servers({list})`

 Used to configure the servers specified in `{list}`.
 If you provide the `opts` property it will send those options to all language servers.